 The Company's Articles of Association require any director appointed to the Board during the year to be reappointed at the next Annual General Meeting.
 Under the Articles, all directors are, as a minimum, subject to retirement and re-election at every third Annual General Meeting following their initial election.
-However, in 2012 the Board adopted a best-practice policy whereby each director resigns and may offer himself or herself for re-election at each Annual General Meeting, even though this is not a strict requirement for companies outside the FTSE 350.
-This policy was applied at the 2017 Annual General Meeting, when all directors then holding office were reappointed.
+However, the Board has adopted a best-practice policy whereby each director resigns and may offer himself or herself for re-election at each Annual General Meeting, even though this is not a strict requirement for companies outside the FTSE 350.
+This policy was applied at the 2018 Annual General Meeting, when all directors then holding office resigned and were reappointed.